Antoni Klukowski

-Antoni Klukowski (born April 2, 2007) is a professional soccer player who plays as a striker for Polish club Widzew Łódź.
+Antoni Klukowski (born April 2, 2007) is a professional soccer player who plays as a striker for Ekstraklasa club Widzew Łódź.
 Born in France, he represents Canada at youth level.

 Early life

 Klukowski was born in Lille, France while his father, the Polish-born Canadian international Michael Klukowski, was playing for Club Brugge in neighbouring Belgium.
 He subsequently grew up in Warsaw, Poland and Palma de Mallorca, Spain.

 Club career

 As a youth player, Klukowski joined the youth academy of Spanish side Mallorca.
 In July 2023, he signed for Polish side Pogoń Szczecin.
 He made his first team and Ekstraklasa debut on November 8, 2024 as a late substitute in a 0–1 home loss to Radomiak Radom.

 On May 26, 2025, Klukowski signed a three-year deal with another Ekstraklasa side Widzew Łódź, effective from July 1.

+On February 11, 2026, Klukowski moved on loan to Polish second division club Polonia Warsaw for the remainder of the season.

 International career

 Klukowski is a Canada youth international.
 He played for the Canada under-17s at the 2022 Copa Mexico de Naciones.
 He later played for Canada at the 2023 FIFA U-17 World Cup, appearing in all three matches.

 In October 2024, he received a call-up to the Poland under-18s for a friendly tournament in Spain, but was forced to withdraw due to an injury.
 He made his debut as a substitute in a 1–0 loss to Wales on March 20, 2025.

 In August 2025, after being called up to the Poland U19 and the Canada U18 teams, Klukowski opted to represent the latter.